 Now, the popular 32-year-old has taken to social media to joke about his thinning hair, which he is losing to the genetic condition Male Pattern Baldness.
 “Is it not fair that he can grow his hair like that,” James says in an Instagram story video shot in the gym where he is joined onscreen by his thick-haired Cleveland Cavaliers teammate, Dwyane Wade.
 “Why can’t I just Velcro this off?” he says, tugging at his own luxurious beard.
 “And put it on top of here,” he adds, slapping a hand down on his head.

 When James’ receding hairline was transformed in 2014, appearing much fuller than it had previously, several theories emerged.
-One was that the player had had a hair transplant – something he would likely have been a good candidate for as he had plenty of donor hair at the back of his head.
+One was that the player had had a hair transplant something he would likely have been a good candidate for as he had plenty of donor hair at the back of his head.
 Another option was that he had signed up for a male hair loss treatment course.
 A third possibility was that he had actually used a powerful dye named Bigen

 Treatment to help regrow a receding hairline

 in the long-term.
 If the return of James’ hair was indeed attributable to this method, it would appear that he may have stopped using it, or has not been using a bespoke course tailored to his precise needs.
 As there is no cure for genetic male pattern hair loss, it is important to continue treatment on an on-going basis in order to continually manage this permanent condition.

 Non-surgical men's hair loss treatment is extremely popular, and Belgravia clients frequently write to say how much they appreciate and are encouraged by the support they get from the Centre's hair loss experts as part of their course.

-, which is what causes the gradual hair thinning associated with male hair loss.
-It binds to the follicles around the top of the scalp and hairline, and, in men who have a genetic sensitivity to it, it gradually makes these follicles smaller and weaker.
+, which is what causes the gradual hair thinning associated with hereditary men's hair loss.
+It binds to the follicles around the top of the scalp and hairline, and, in men who have a genetic sensitivity to it, it gradually destroys these follicles, making them increasingly smaller and weaker.
 This shows outwardly as thinning hair

 are highly visible, as long as the follicles are still active, it is likely that results may be pleasing.
 While James may not be among the sportsmen to have signed up for long-term treatment, there are certainly plenty of others who have and - from the looks of his scalp in images - it looks like there's still time for him to follow their lead.